panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 `CountWords` component has a dependency on `lodash.words` library.

-The good part about components using depenencies is the code reuse: you simply import the necessary library and invoke it.
+The good part about components using depenencies is the code reuse: you simply import the necessary library and use it.

-On the other side, components using dependencies become completely depedent on the library it imports.
-Any bugs or API changes of the dependency influence directly your dependent component.
+On the other side, the API changes, limited flexibility or even bugs of the dependency influence directly the dependent component.

-What's even worse, your component might need to use different dependency implementations for different envirouments.
+Your component might need to use diverse dependency implementations for various envirouments (client-side, server-side, testing environment).
+In such a case, unfortunately, importing directly the dependency is a bad practice.

+Designing correctly the dependencies is an important skill to architect flexible Front-end applications.
+The first step to create a good design is to identify the *stable* and *volatile* dependencies.

-## 1. Stable and volatile Dependencies
+## 1. Stable dependencies

+## 2. Volatile dependencies

-## 2. Incorrect depenendencies design
+## 3. Incorrect depenendencies design

-### 2.1 Difficult to test
+### 3.1 Difficult to test

-## 3. Correct dependencies design
+## 4. Good dependencies design

-### 3.1 Easy to test
+### 4.1 Easy to test

-## 4. Summary
+## 5. Summary